jlfbetting/p2_continuous-control/Report.md

 ### Learning algorithm.

 The algorithm uses a Deep Deterministic Policy Gradient (DDPG) Agent.
-The code is based on the code given in lesson 5 of the Policy-Based Methods chapter of the nanodegree.
+The code is based on the one given in lesson 5 of the Policy-Based Methods chapter of the nanodegree.
 Four neural networks are used: critic_local, critic_target, actor_local and actor_target.
 The critic networks contain of two fully connected hidden layers of 200 neurons each, with ReLU activation functions.
 Between the two layers, I put a batch normalization layer, as was described in the paper by Lillicrap et al. (2016, section 3).

 The architecture of the actor networks is as follows: